leanpanda-com/fermo/README.md

 # Templates

-Currently, fermo only supports SLIM templates for HTML.
+Currently, Fermo only supports SLIM templates for HTML.

+## SLIM in Elixir

+There are some differences from other SLIM dialects:

+* `if` and `Enum.map` should be preceded by `=`.

+See the documentation here: ....

 ## Parameters